History of slavery in New York (state): Right to vote

 New York residents were less willing to give blacks equal voting rights.
 By the constitution of 1777, voting was restricted to free men who could satisfy certain property requirements for value of real estate.
 This property requirement disfranchised poor men among both blacks and whites.
 The reformed Constitution of 1821 eliminated the property requirement for white men, but set a prohibitive requirement of $250, about the price of a modest house, for black men.
+This effectively ensured that the vast majority of Black men remained disenfranchised despite nominal constitutional reforms.
 In the 1826 election, only 16 blacks voted in New York City.
 In 1846, a referendum to repeal this property requirement was roundly defeated.
 "As late as 1869, a majority of the state's voters cast ballots in favor of retaining property qualifications that kept New York's polls closed to many blacks.
 African-American men did not obtain equal voting rights in New York until ratification of the Fifteenth Amendment to the United States Constitution, in 1870."